HsnVahedi/engineerx-frontend/README.md

 ## Run this project

-This project depends on the backend microservices in [this repository](https://github.com/HsnVahedi/engineerx-backend).
-In order to run this project,

 #### 1. Clone this repository:
     git clone https://github.com/HsnVahedi/engineerx-frontend
 #### 2. Pull the required backend docker images: